Kandpalgokul01/Construct_Week_project1/README.md

 # Construct_Week_project1

 # About Project

-It is Collaborative project which is build by 6 members .
+<h1><a href="https://unit-2-construct-week-project-nordstrom-rack.netlify.app/">NordStrom Rack </a></h1>

-Executed with in weeek.
+Nordstrom Rack is an e-commerce platform that sells clothes, shoes and accessories.

-It is E-Com Website
+This project was collaborately clone by a team of 6 developers and executed within 5 days.

 # Tech Stack